-- \ ESQ1: Understanding of the basic concepts involved in the quantification of systems with an infinite number of degrees of freedom.. - \ ESQ2: Knowledge of the most common analytical tools for quantum fields such as perturbation theory, Feynmann diagrams, renormalization group, etc. as well as their application to the fundamental interactions between elementary particles.. - \ ESQ3: Understanding of the basic concepts and techniques inherent in the characterization of interacting quantum systems..
+- ESQ1: Understanding of the basic concepts involved in the quantification of systems with an infinite number of degrees of freedom. - ESQ2: Knowledge of the most common analytical tools for quantum fields such as perturbation theory, Feynmann diagrams, renormalization group, etc. as well as their application to the fundamental interactions between elementary particles. - ESQ3: Understanding of the basic concepts and techniques inherent in the characterization of interacting quantum systems. - CE1: Students must possess the learning skills that enable them to combine specialized knowledge in Astrophysics and Relativity, Geophysical Fluids, Materials Physics, Quantum Systems or Applied Mathematics, with the versatility that provides an open training curriculum. - CE2: Students must possess the ability to use and adapt mathematical models to describe physical phenomena of different nature. - CE3: To acquire edge-line knowledge in the international scientific research context and demonstrate a full comprehension of theoretical and practical aspects, together with the scientific methodology.